 Asbestos has many valuable properties that make it commercially and industrially useful.
-This is why it is mined and used in many manufactured goods.
+It is extremely strong, an excellent insulator, and non-flammable.
+This is why it has been mined extensively and used in many manufactured goods.
 In fact, asbestos fibres can be found in over three thousand different products and materials produced in contemporary times.

 Despite its practicality, asbestos is dangerous because each of the six types of the mineral is carcinogenic.
 This means when people are exposed to its fibres they have the potential to develop cancer.
 Asbestos can also cause non-malignant (non-cancerous) lung conditions such as asbestosis.